necheffa/nsddyn/README.md

 }
 ```

 Note that `hosts` may simply be an array containing a single element but will always be an array and not a scalar.
-This provides maxium flexability while
+This provides maximum flexibility while
 limiting edge cases to be handled.
 One might find it odd to explicitly specify `ipaddr` as well as one could infer this from the HTTP session data.
-However, this limits client flexability, one might wish to use a proxy for updating for some bizzare reason.
+However, this limits client flexibility, one might wish to use a proxy for updating for some odd reason.
 The version of the nsddyn client is included in the request so that the protocol may be versioned.

-Once dynupd receaves the request it will perform some preliminary validation, ensuring the request is in the proper format. \
+Once dynupd receives the request it will attempt to authenticate the connected client.
-With the data somewhat validated, a message is passed in a to-be-determined format to nsddynd which first authenticates both
-the user account and permitted hosts.
-Once successfully authenticated, nsdynd uses `nsd-control` to update the zone if it already
+If successful, dynupd will update the zonefile and reload the zone.
-exists and reload the zones.
-Finally, dynupd returns a status code and message to the client.
+This is accomplished by calling `nsd-control`; finally, dynupd returns a status code to the client.

 nsddyn will always return a status as a JSON object with the following form:
 ```